To think it all started from this little jar I bought at a thrift store.

 The next project I showed you was this incredibly creative mason jar chandelier, made by my DIY husband.

-We’re not done (huge empty wall behind the chandelier for starters) but we have now now moved to the other end of the kitchen.
-What we thought was a really cute peel and stick tile for the backsplash (just last year) now is an eyesore with the new yellow walls.
+We’re not done (huge empty wall behind the chandelier for starters) but we have now moved to the other end of the kitchen.
+This fence board backsplash project replaces what we once thought was a really cute peel and stick tile for the backsplash (just last year) now is an eyesore with the new yellow walls.

 My hubby explains his process: